electrical inspections and testing manchester

 Q: Do I need a certificate for electrical work in the UK?

 A: No matter how big or small the job, your electrician should provide you with an electrical installation certificate which will confirm that the work carried out meets the British Standard for electrical safety, BS 7671.
 All electrical work in dwellings is covered under Building Regulations.
-We are NICEIC registered electricians which means we are fully insured & registered to carry out all electrical work.
+We are Qualified registered electricians which means we are fully insured & registered to carry out all electrical work.

 Q: Can I do my own electrics at home?